merely-useful/py-rse/index.md

 and doesn't download them again.
 Once we are happy with our package at TestPyPI, we can go through the same process to put it on the main [PyPI][pypi] repository.

+> **Python Wheels**
+>
+> When we installed our package from TestPyPI,
+> the output said that it collected our source distribution
+> and then used it to "build a wheel" for `pyzipf`.
+> This build takes time (especially for large, complex packages),
+> so it can be a good idea for package authors to create and upload wheel files (`.whl`)
+> to PyPI along with the source distribution.
+> `pip` will use the appropriate wheel file if it's available at PyPI
+> instead of building it from the source distribution,
+> which makes the installation process faster and more efficient.
+> Check out the [Real Python guide to wheels][python-wheels] for details.

 > **`conda` Installation Packages**
 >